Star Rovers

-"Star Rovers" was a science fiction American comic book feature published by DC Comics between 1961 and 1964.
+"Star Rovers" is a science fiction American comic book feature published by DC Comics between 1961 and 1964.
 The feature first appeared in seven issues of DC's science-fiction anthology comic Mystery in Space, followed by two issues of DC's companion science-fiction title Strange Adventures.
 The characters were created by writer Gardner Fox and artist Sid Greene, who were responsible for all nine stories.